Requires Enterprise plan. Contact sales for access.

 How access works

-When you create a project or runner, only you and organization admins can access it.
-To share with your team, either:- Share with specific groups (recommended)
+When you create a project, you automatically become its admin.
+Only you and organization admins can access it initially.
+To share with your team, either:- Share with specific users or groups (recommended for controlled access)

 - Grant access to everyone in the organization